ATS & Optimisation

 Fancy two or three-column designs can scramble the reading order for ATS parsers.

-FeaturePDFDOCXOther (JPG, PNG, etc.)
+FeaturePDFDOCXOther (JPG, PNG)

 ATS CompatibilityHighHighestNone